Cocculus carolinus (L.) DC.

 Lookalikes - Calycocarpum lyonii, Menispermum canadense, some species of Smilax.

 Other info. - This interesting species can be found mainly in the southern 1/3 of Missouri.
-Its U.S. range is largely within the southeastern quadrant.
-The plant can be identified by its leaves, which have petioles attached at the margins, and red fruits containing a stone resembling a snail or 3/4 moon.
+Its U.S. range is largely within the southeastern quadrant of the country.
+The plant can be identified by its leaves, the lowermost of which have a characteristic fiddle shape.
+This important character can appear to be missing if the lowermost leaves are buried in other vegetation, since upper leaves in the vicinity of the inflorescences can be unlobed and even wider than long.
+These upper leaves will usually be apiculate, having a conspicuous hairlike projection at the tip, and the petioles of all leaves will be attached at the margin (i.e., not peltate).
+The red fruits containing a stone resembling a snail or 3/4 moon.